 - International Bar Association

-- American Arbitration Association International Centre for Dispute Resolution, neutral arbitrator
+- Arbitrator for American Arbitration Association, International Centre for Dispute Resolution, and Arbitration Service of Portland

 - Litigating Abroad